 The drawback to this formula is that it uses the position of the cell containing the formula as part of the formula.
 This means that the formula must be placed somewhere beginning in the second row.

 Another drawback is that the formula is quite long and complex.
-If you want a shorter formula, then you need to turn to an array formula.
-One handy formula you can use assumes that you provide three arguments: the year (cell C2), the month (cell D2), and a weekday (cell E2).
+You can fashion a shorter formula, such as the following.
+It assumes that you provide three arguments: the year (cell C2), the month (cell D2), and a weekday (cell E2).
 With these three items, the following formula works great:

 =SUM(IF(WEEKDAY(DATE(C2, D2, ROW(INDIRECT("1:" &